buildkite/docs/pages/apis/webhooks.md

 ```

 >🚧 Fast transitions and webhooks
-> Note that if a builds transitions between states very quickly, for example from blocked (<code>finished</code>) to unblocked (<code>running</code>), the webhook may be in a different state from the actual build.
+> Note that if a build transitions between states very quickly, for example from blocked (<code>finished</code>) to unblocked (<code>running</code>), the webhook may be in a different state from the actual build.
 This is a known limitation of webhooks, in that they may represent a later version of the object than the one that triggered the event.

 ## Webhook token